arnabs542/interviewpractice/hash-tables/split-array-into-consecutive-subsequences.md

 The idea here is to maintain a hash table of the current chains we have built.
 The entry `count[x]` records how many chains ended at `x-1`; in other words, how many chains are currently "waiting" for `x`.

 This approach is greedy by nature - we consistently try to extend each chain to its maximum length.
 We only start a new chain when we can't attach the current number to any existing chain.

+Runtime and space complexity are both $$\small \mathcal O(n)$$.